 The manufacturer shall ensure that batteries installed in vehicles comply with the rules specified in paragraph 6.4.2. for the MPRi (or DPRi if applicable).

-At the request of the manufacturer and for vehicles designed with V2X, the equivalent virtual distance calculated following the equation below will be reported by each vehicle.
+At the request of the manufacturer and for vehicles designed with V2X or for Category 2 vehicles used for non-traction purposes, the equivalent virtual distance calculated following the equation below will be reported by each vehicle.

-Virtual distance (km)=total discharge energy during V2X [Wh]worst case certified energy consumption of PART B family [Wh/km]
+Virtual distance (km)=total discharge energy during V2X and for non-traction purposes [Wh]worst case certified energy consumption of PART B family [Wh/km]

 Where: